In-plane magnetic response and Maki parameter of alternating-twist multilayers: Introduction

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:micro}, we discuss our approach and introduce the layer-resolved conductivity tensor.
 We also define the magnetic field and dipole density in terms of layer-contrasted electric fields and currents, respectively.
 Section~\ref{sec:magnetic_response} is devoted to the calculation of the in-plane magnetic response.
-There we express the current response of the multilayer in terms of those of the bilayer and single-layer systems, which gives rise to cross terms that are negligible in the flat-band regime.
-In Sec.~\ref{sec:Maki}, we finally address the superconducting phase and discuss the Pauli-limit and the in-plane Maki parameter.
+There, we express the response of the multilayer systems in terms of the corresponding effective TBG subsystems obtained through the unitary transformation and analyze the resulting magic-angle dependence.
+In Sec.~\ref{sec:Maki}, we address the superconducting phase and discuss the Pauli limit and the in-plane Maki parameter.
 Sec.~\ref{sec:conclusion} summarizes the main findings.
-The two Appendices present more details on the analytical approach.
+The three Appendices provide additional details and results.